muzixiaoyang/MZ-AMS-LITE-split-multi-color-3Dprint/README.md

 * On October 16, 2023, the AMS project was officially confirmed, and the structural software and hardware design planning officially began
 * On November 23, 2023, two-color 3D printing was completed, marking the success of the software test
 * On November 26, 2023, the design of AMS-LITE PCB officially began
+* On November 27, 2023, the PCB of the first version of AMS-LITE was completed (obsolete)
-* On December 06, 2023, the controlled end of the first version of AMS-LITE was completed
+* On December 06, 2023, the controlled end of the first version of AMS-LITE was completed(obsolete)
 ## Showroom